Frequently Asked Questions

 - Q: If my due date falls on a holiday or a weekend, am I given extra time on my bill?

 A. Your payment must be in the office by 7am on the first business day following the holiday or weekend.
-A drop box (fire hydrant in district parking lot) is provided for your convenience.
+A drop box (attached to the building by the front door) is provided for your convenience.
 Post marks are honored.

 - Q: What is sewer averaging?